4-Day Tour: Crater Lake, Mt. Hood, & Willamette Valley

 Logistics: From Portland, we travel east to Mount Hood and into the High Desert.
 From our comfortable, big-windowed, high-roof van we’ll watch this new landscape spread out in front of us with its big skies and long vistas.
-We make stops today at Timberline Lodge, the Museum at Warm Springs, Crooked River Canyon, and Smith Rock State Park before arriving in Bend, where we’ll call the McMenamin’s St. Francis School, a former Catholic schoolhouse converted into a hotel complete with theater, restaurant, pub, and soaking pool, and our home for the next three nights.
+Today, we’ll make stops at Timberline Lodge, the Museum at Warm Springs, Crooked River Canyon, and Smith Rock State Park before arriving in Bend, OR.
+We’ll call the McMenamin’s St. Francis School home for three nights; once a Catholic schoolhouse – it’s been converted into a gorgeous hotel complete with theater, restaurant, well-stocked pub, and soaking pool.

 Today, the highest point in the National Park is the summit of Mt.
 Scott, at 8,929 feet above sea level, but the peak of Mt.
 Mazama was the highest in Oregon before its phenomenal eruption and implosion 7,700 years ago.
 It’s a singular destination, which is often summed up by your first words on reaching the crater rim: Wow.